workflow4metabolomics/batch_correction/about_docker.md

  * **@date creation**: 2017/09/04
  * **@main usage**: create a Docker environment / container for "Tool - Batch Correction"

 About
 -----------
-For all informations about the tool please refer to its [README file](README.txt).
+For all informations about the tool please refer to its [README file](README.md).
-For further informations about W4M project and the people involved, Please refer to [W4M github](https://github.com/) and [W4M Docker Hub](https://hub.docker.com/r/workflow4metabolomics/).
+For further informations about Workflow4Metabolomics project and the people involved, please refer to [workflow4metabolomics.org](http://workflow4metabolomics.org/), [W4M github](https://github.com/workflow4metabolomics/) and [W4M Docker Hub](https://hub.docker.com/r/workflow4metabolomics/).

 Configuration
 -----------